erik-adelbert/aoc/2022/README.md

 ## Day 22
 ~~First star but I'm unable to undertake `part2` because 1) I'm tired and 2) It will make my brain swells not in the good way...
 I'm taking a break and I will take care of it in due time.~~

 Challenge is about (Cube Mapping)[https://en.wikipedia.org/wiki/Cube_mapping], the main problem is to get the input cube right.
-Fort the reste, the current position is stored as a vector relative to `O` the origin of this world and converted back and forth each time it enters/go out of a side.
+For the rest, the current position is stored as a vector relative to `O` the origin of this worldmap and converted back and forth each time it enters/go out of a side.

 Right now, I've got 3 days to finish reworking (`16`, `19` et `22.2`).
 I'm quite sure I won't beat last year `380ms` for all parts/all days: day20 is the culprit I guess.
 I'm still hoping to be under `500ms` but there's no real room to jiggle.